emirabuaf/codee/README.md

 5. Implement ability to change item status
 6. Show Spinner on loading data
 7. Handle API errors - show error message

-#### What we value
-We don't care whether you're done in 2 hours or take 7 hours to complete the tasks below.
-Here's a brief overview of what we'd like to see in your submission →
-Try to stick to what you'd want to see in "production-level code".
-This means structuring your code in a maintainable way and adopting coding conventions that we use.
-Specifically, we would advise that you:
-1. use TypeScript
-2. Use StyledComponents for styling
-3. Split logic to smaller components
-4. think of using React Context API
-5. try to avoid using class component (use functional components with hooks instead)